Heroin Addiction, Effects, Detox, & Recovery

-National survey data show that in 2019, an estimated 745,000 Americans aged 12 and older used heroin, and that approximately 438,000 had a heroin use disorder.1 An addiction to opioids, whether prescription painkillers or heroin, is not a moral failing but a chronic disease that usually requires professional treatment.2,3 This article will help you understand how heroin affects the brain and behavior, the signs of heroin addiction, and treatment options if you or a loved one is struggling with controlling heroin use.
+National survey data show that in 2022, an estimated 1 million Americans aged 12 and older used heroin, and approximately 900,000 had a heroin use disorder.1 An addiction to opioids, whether prescription painkillers or heroin, is not a moral failing but a chronic disease that usually requires professional treatment.2,3 This article will help you understand how heroin affects the brain and behavior, the signs of heroin addiction, and treatment options if you or a loved one is struggling with heroin use.

 What Is Heroin?

-Heroin is an illegal drug made from morphine.4 Heroin comes in several forms: white powder, brown powder, or a black sticky form called “black tar.”
-Heroin is commonly snorted, sniffed, smoked, or injected.4
+Heroin is an illegal drug made from morphine.
+Heroin comes in several forms: white powder, brown powder, or a black sticky form called “black tar.”
+Heroin is usually snorted, sniffed, smoked, or injected.4

-Heroin enters the brain rapidly and produces a powerful and near-immediate high.4,5 It does this by binding to and activating opioid receptors throughout the body and brain that regulate the body’s response to pain and pleasure.
-These receptors also are involved with controlling vital functions such as sleeping, heart rate and breathing.4
+Heroin enters the brain rapidly and produces a powerful and near-immediate high.
+It does this by binding to and activating opioid receptors throughout the body and brain that regulate the body’s response to pain and pleasure.
+These receptors also are involved with controlling vital functions such as sleeping, heart rate, and breathing.4,5

-Heroin use brings on an overwhelming rush of euphoria that contributes to its addictive potential.5 Other short-term effects of heroin include:4,5,6
+Heroin use brings on an overwhelming rush of euphoria that contributes to its addictive potential.
+Other short-term effects of heroin include:4–6

 • Small pupils.